 - Add Plants

 Bring nature indoors by displaying plants around the office.
 Aesthetically, plants are pretty to look at and make the office setting feel warmer and less sterile.
 More importantly, plants produce more oxygen, absorb pollutants, and promote productivity.
 It’s a fact that plants in our working environment can improve our mental and physical health.
 Some of the best indoor plants for air-filtering include Boston Fern, English Ivy, and Golden Pothos.
+If you want more information on plants that help clean the air and how to care for them, this article is a great resource..

 - Allow Telecommuting and Cut Back on Travel